dave-007/Teach-To-Learn-Azure-In-2024/slides/Slides.md

 ---

-# Take Action
+# Take Action, Get What You Give.
 - Step out from learning solo & learn in a group
 - Consider [pursuing your MCT certification](https://learn.microsoft.com/en-us/credentials/certifications/mct-certification)
 - Create your future by learning interesting stuff and helping others learn it as well.
+- Ask out how you can help a local user group!

 ---

 # Next Steps for Me in 2024
-- Azure focus on AI
+- Azure focus on AI (and how to feed it data)
 - Workshops
 - Building in public
 - Finding my way from academic to practical & applied Azure know-how